 Acre Mortgage Refinance Review

-Acre Mortgage Refinance is offered by Acre Mortgage & Financial, Inc (NMLS #13988) , a direct lender founded in 1993 and based in Marlton, NJ.
-Acre Mortgage Refinance is available in 11 states (and Washington, DC).
+Acre Mortgage Refinance is offered by Acre Mortgage & Financial, Inc (NMLS #13988), a direct lender founded in 1993 and based in Marlton, NJ.
+Acre Mortgage are available in 11 states (and Washington, DC).

-What is the maximum loan term for a mortgage refinance via Acre Mortgage Refinance?
+What is the maximum loan term for a mortgage refinance via Acre Mortgage?

-The term of a mortgage refinance will determine the cost of your monthly payments.
+The term of a mortgage refinance will impact the cost of your monthly payments.
 Longer terms will typically reduce your monthly payments but it will also increase the interest you pay.
-Acre Mortgage Refinance offers mortgages refinancing with terms ranging from 15 to 30 years.
+Acre Mortgage Refinance offers mortgage refinancing with terms ranging from 15 to 30 years.

-Does Acre Mortgage Refinance charge a mortgage origination fee?
+Does Acre Mortgage charge a mortgage origination fee?

-Yes, Acre Mortgage Refinance may charge a loan origination fee.
+Yes, Acre Mortgage Refinance will charge a loan origination fee.